Regular Bipartite Graphs And Their Properties: Cycles

-{ \ \ Two compatible permutations $a,b\in S_{m}$ have a cycle with labeled nodes $u$ and $v$ if Label $u$ at depth $i$ for permutation $a$ at depth $j$ is Label at depth $j$ for permutation $b$ where $j<i$ and \ if Label $v$ at depth $i$ for permutation $b$ at depth $j$ is Label at depth $k$ for permutation $a$ where $k<i$ . }
+Two compatible permutations $a,b\in S_{m}$ have a cycle with labeled nodes $u$ and $v$ if Label $u$ at depth $i$ for permutation $a$ at depth $j$ is Label at depth $j$ for permutation $b$ where $j<i$ and if Label $v$ at depth $i$ for permutation $b$ at depth $j$ is Label at depth $k$ for permutation $a$ where $k<i$. \begin{algorithmo} \textbf{{Algorithm to calculate $\beta (a,b)\in P_{2}(m)$ given compatible permutations $a,b\in S_{m}$}} \\ \textbf{Input}: $m \in \mathbb{N}$ and $2$ compatible permutations $a, b \in S_{m}$ such that $\{a, b \}$ represents a $2$-regular bipartite graph. \\ \textbf{Output}: Partition $\beta (a,b)\in P_{2}(m)$ between permutations $a$ and $b$. \\ \textbf{Method}: We assume that the labeled $2$-regular bipartite graph with $2m$ vertices into permutations has been decomposed into compatible permutations $a, b \in S_{m}$.
+This decomposition of a labeled regular bipartite graph into compatible permutations is not unique.\\ Given compatible permutations $a,b\in S_{m}$, we exhaustively enumerate all cycles by graph traversal and obtain $\beta (a,b)\in P_{2}(m)$ as shown in Figure \ref{func_cal_par_bet_2pers}. $\Psi (\beta (a,b))$ is isomorphic to the labeled $2$-regular bipartite graph represented by compatible permutations $a,b\in S_{m}$.